imlzo/blog/src/readme.md

 This is [imlzo](https://github.com/imlzo)'s blog.
 Glad to have you here.

-This blog is an open, personal archive focused on technology and engineering.

-I'll be sharing projects, journaling experiences, and gathering thoughts here.
+This blog is an open, personal archive - a technical diary of sorts, focused on engineering.
+I'll be sharing my projects, experiences, and thoughts here.

 Feedback is welcome, and encouraged.